 - Fouled water treatment equipment leading to costly repairs and tank swaps

 - Poor water pressure

 - Colored water

-An easy way to see if you have this type of iron is to lift the tank lid on your toilet and look inside on the componets and bottom corners.
-You will see dard/red sludge if you have this type of iron
+An easy way to see if you have this type of iron is to lift the tank lid on your toilet and look inside at the components and bottom corners.
+You will see dark/red sludge if you have this type of iron

 This bacteria is not harmful and is normally not a health threat.
 Although they are not pathogenic, they cause ongoing staining in your laundry, sinks, tubs, fixtures, appliances, and even your dishes.

 Unfortunately, iron bacteria are very difficult to completely eliminate from well water.
-A well chlorination is the best method to keep it under control.
-Repeated chlorination's may be necessary
+Well chlorination is the best method to keep it under control.
+Repeated chlorinations may be necessary